DayByDayBy/lateAgain/code_review.md

 By addressing the issues outlined in this review, the team can significantly improve the security, reliability, and maintainability of the application.

-By addressing these frontend-specific issues, we'll significantly improve the user experience, code maintainability, and overall quality of the lateAgain application.
-I'm ready to implement these changes and can provide detailed code examples for any specific component or feature you'd like me to focus on first.

 ## Response to Code Review

 Thank you for the comprehensive code review.
 As a frontend specialist focused on React, TypeScript, and modern CSS, I'll address the points from a frontend development perspective and provide actionable recommendations for implementation.